tejpshah/fbp-stable-diffusion/readme.md

-# Foundations of Business Programming, Fall 2022, Tej Shah
+# Foundations of Business Programming | F22 Tej Shah
 This project provided me practical exposure to implementing state of the art pre-trained models into practical application.
 In the last several months, there is a surge in popularity surrounding Generative AI with the rise of notable image generation models such as DALLE-2, Imagen, and more.
 Stable Diffusion is an open-source version of image generation which has so far